 **Broiling eggplants over an open flame is really the best way to get a smoky flavor.
 They should be coated in a thin layer of olive oil, pierced a few times with a fork, then placed on a low flame and turned with tongs until they are blistered, blackened, and collapsed.
 Alternatively, you can roast them in the oven**

-***A lot of Arabic cooking is built on pantry staples.
+***A lot of Arab cooking is built on pantry staples.
 I always have pomegranate molasses handy (which is used to make marinades and dressings for a wide variety of dishes), a mason jar full of orange blossom or rose syrup in the fridge (handy for sweetening teas, coffee, cocktails, sparkling water, lemonade, etc), and an assortment of nuts (pistachios, almonds).
 You also need like a gallon of olive oil***

 Red Snapper Stuffed with Walnuts and Pomegranate Seeds:

 4 whole red snapper fish, cleaned and gutted (general rule is one fish per person)

 - Place whole fish in roasting pans or Pyrex baking dishes.
 Make a quick marinade: 1-2 tablespoons pomegranate molasses, 1 tablespoon lemon juice, 1 teaspoon olive oil, 1/2 teaspoon cumin, salt & a sprinkle of Aleppo pepper.
 Whisk together and pour over fish.
 You can cover the fish and refrigerate them for several hours, or just let them marinate while you put together the stuffing.